-In the 2017/18 season, Annabel directed new productions of Osud (Janacek) and L’enfant et les sortilèges for Opera North; Turandot at the Coliseu dos Recruits, for the Teatro Sao Carlos, Lisbon and her production of Il barbiere di Siviglia was revived for the Glyndebourne Tour.
+In recent seasons, Annabel has directed Carmen for the Grange Festival; acclaimed concert stagings of Turandot and Aida and fully staged productions of Osud (Janacek) and L’enfant et les sortilèges for Opera North; Turandot at the Coliseu dos Recruits, for the Teatro Sao Carlos, Lisbon and her productions of L'elisir d'amore and Il barbiere di Siviglia have been revived for both the Glyndebourne Tour and Festival.

 In the 2015/16 season, Annabel Arden directed an acclaimed new production of Andrea Chénier for Opera North - winner of “Best Opera Production” at the Manchester Theatre Awards - and the first new production of Il barbiere di Siviglia at the Glyndebourne Festival in over 30 years, of which The Independent wrote: “With the aid of a posse of Indiarubber mime artists, and drawing on her physical- theatre background with Complicité, she pulls off trick after trick with such speed and deftness that the eye is constantly delighted and dazzled, but it’s all in the service of a convincing reading of the text and a triumphant celebration of Rossini’s musical genius.”